 Introduction

 The process of adaptation involves positive natural selection on beneficial alleles that improve the fit of a population to its environment.
-Adaptation can proceed via selection on new mutations on the pre-existing standing genetic variation (Orr and Betancourt 2001).
+Adaptation can proceed via selection on new mutations or on pre-existing standing genetic variation (Orr and Betancourt 2001).
 If populations experience divergent natural selection, which favours distinct phenotypes in different environments, then distinct alleles are expected to fix regardless of their origin.
 Parallel natural selection, by contrast, favours the same phenotypes and alleles in different populations.
 Nevertheless, distinct populations not connected by gene flow (i.e., allopatric) might also encounter and fix alternative adaptive alleles by chance (Mani and Clarke 1990).
 If populations share a common pool of ancestral standing variation, however, they are more likely fix the same mutations during parallel adaptation (Schluter and Conte 2009; Conte et al. 2012).
 Here, we investigate how the availability of standing genetic variation for adaptation affects parallel genetic evolution—defined as reuse of the same genes during independent bouts of adaptation—across environments and the associated implications for speciation.

 Adaptation facilitates progress towards speciation when adapting populations evolve reproductive isolating barriers as a by-product.
 These reproductive isolating barriers can arise because genetic differences between populations reduce the fitness of their hybrids, thereby reducing gene flow upon secondary contact.
 Under ecological speciation driven by divergent selection (Schluter 1996), F1 hybrids might be intermediate in phenotype and unfit in either parental environment (e.g., Hatfield and Schluter 1999).
 Under an alternative process of speciation by selection, populations diverge genetically by chance in the course of adapting to similar environments despite parallel natural selection ('mutation-order' speciation; Schluter 2009).
 In this case, distinct populations fix alternative adaptive alleles that, when combined render hybrids less fit than either parent because they cause a transgressive maladaptive phenotype poorly suited to the parental habitat.
 A central goal of research on speciation is to characterize the conditions that can facilitate and impede progress toward ecological and mutation-order speciation.